IbadRehman360/IbadRehman360/README.md

 #
 ### Let's Connect!

-Chat tech or team up.
-Find me on [LinkedIn](https://www.linkedin.com/in/ibad-ur-rehman-b5a78a27b/) or wave on [Twitter](https://twitter.com/ibad_dev).
-Peek at my projects on the [GitHub](https://github.com/ibadhashim) or ✉️ Reach me at ibadhashim4@gmail.com – I'll reply promptly!
+Find me on [LinkedIn](https://www.linkedin.com/in/ibad-ur-rehman-b5a78a27b/) or wave on [Twitter](https://twitter.com/ibad_dev). or ✉️ Reach me at ibadhashim4@gmail.com – I'll reply promptly!

 Happy coding!